neon-coder/neon-coder/README.md

 -  💻 To code
 -  📰 To read newspaper comics
 -  📄 origmami
+-  ⏹ Rubik's cube

 ### Aims
--  👨🏻‍💻 To learn all the programming languages in the world
+-  👨🏻‍💻 To learn all the programming languages (PY, JS, HTML, CSS)
 -  💻 To become an assassin gamer
--  👨‍🔬 To become a famous scientist
+-  👨‍🔬 To become a scientist

 ### I Hate
 - 🌐 To become a noob website developer